-It would be useful to start, though, by clarifying the standoff between modalism and explanationism.
+It would be useful to start, though, by clarifying the stand-off between modalism and explanationism.

-Again, the intuitive thought driving most debunking arguments is that given a non-naturalist conception of morality - where moral facts are mind-independent, non-natural, and causally inert - there is no explanatory 'connection' between our moral beliefs and the truth.
-And the recognition that our beliefs are disconnected from the truth seems to undermine their justification. ^{3,4}
+Again, the intuitive thought driving most debunking arguments is that given a non-naturalist conception of morality-where moral facts are mind-independent, non-natural, and causally inert-there is no explanatory 'connection' between our moral beliefs and the truth.
+And the recognition that our beliefs are disconnected from the truth seems to undermine their justification.34

-I'm understanding modalism as a strategy for defending non-naturalist realism, in light of such arguments, by appealing to facts about the modal features of our moral beliefs.
-As we noted, the modalist accepts that there is no explanation of the correlation between moral belief and truth, but stresses that our beliefs are safe and sensitive (Clarke-Doane and Baras, 2019, p.
-163).5
+I'm understanding modalism as a strategy for defending nonnaturalist realism, in light of such arguments, by appealing to facts about the modal features of our moral beliefs.
+As we noted, the modalist

-3Some debunking arguments focus on knowledge rather than justification - primarily aiming to show that our beliefs do not constitute knowledge, though perhaps knowledge that our beliefs do not constitute knowledge undermines their justification.
-(Thanks to a reviewer for discussion here.)
+3 Some debunking arguments focus on knowledge rather than justification-primarily aiming to show that our beliefs do not constitute knowledge, though perhaps knowledge that our beliefs do not constitute knowledge undermines their justification.
+(Thanks to a referee for discussion here.)
 For now, I'll stick with the idea that debunking aims to undermine justification.
 Ultimately this won't matter, since my preferred form of argument works very differently.

-4For simplicity, in the rest of the paper, I'll focus on beliefs about necessary moral facts - like killing people for fun is wrong or an agent in situation X would have reason to \phi - and not contingent facts like Robin shouldn't have shouted at Rohan last week which are, in some sense, about both the moral and the natural domains.
+4 For simplicity, in the rest of the paper I'll focus on beliefs about necessary moral facts like killing people for fun is wrong or an agent in situation X would have reason to φ , and not contingent facts like Robin shouldn't have shouted at Rohan last week, which are, in some sense, about both the moral and the natural domains.